, week of

 Most Americans were disgusted by the country’s politics this year, according to a new poll, and many doubt the nation can be united by the new president.
 The ugly presidential campaign left more than eight in 10 voters repulsed rather than excited, according to the final pre-election New York Times-CBS News nationwide poll of 1,333 registered voters.
 The poll found that a majority of voters viewed both Democrat Hillary Clinton and Republican Donald Trump unfavorably and felt neither would be able to unite the country.
 President-elect Trump is setting up the team that will run the country during his presidency and making plans for what he will try to do first.
 In the newspaper or online, closely read stories about his plans and appointments.
 Use what you read to write a newspaper editorial assessing which moves have the best chance of uniting the country and which could further divide the country.

 Common Core State Standards: Writing opinion pieces on topics or texts, supporting a point of view with reasons and information; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Writing narratives to develop real or imagined experiences or events; reading closely what a text says explicitly and to make logical inferences from it; eeffectively in a range of collaborative discussions.
+Common Core State Standards: Reading closely what a text says explicitly and to make logical inferences from it; responding thoughtfully to diverse perspectives, summarizing points of agreement and disagreement; engaging effectively in a range of collaborative discussions.